Burghead: Burning of the Clavie

 The burning Clavie is carried through the streets of the town by the members of the Clavie Crew, who must be natives of the town to qualify.
 It is followed by a procession of hundreds of onlookers.
 On the route through the town, the Clavie Crew hands pieces of the Clavie – smouldering pieces of wood – to householders to ensure good luck for the ensuing year.

 Finally the Clavie is carried to the top of the Doorie Hill and the pole is placed in a socket on top of the hill.

-Ship building
+Ship building and fishing

 Alexander Stephen founded his company Alexander Stephen and Sons and began shipbuilding at Burghead on the Moray Firth in 1750.
 For Reference A Shipbuilding History 1750-1932 Alexander Stephen & Sons Ltd. A Record of the Business founded about 1750, by Alexander Stephen at Burghead, and subsequently carried on at Aberdeen, Arbroath, Dundee, and Glasgow.

+The following description from the Annual Report of the Fishery Board for 1902 provides an insight into the statistics for Burghead shown below: "The summer herring fishing at this creek was almost a complete failure; only a few of the older class of boats remained at home to follow after it.
+The fishermen do comparatively little fishing from their own port now.
+A splendid fleet of large-sized and well-equipped sailing boats is now owned at the port.
+In the course of the year an addition of three large-sized new ones were made to the fleet.
+It is the herring fishing that the fishermen mostly depend upon.
+During the year they are particularly fortunate, excepting at the Irish stations.
+One crew, however, earned £335 on the coast of Donegal in the short space of six weeks.
+They were very successful at Shetland and the Aberdeenshire stations.
+Sixteen crews participated in the remunerative season at the English herring fishing centres.
+Two local curers conducted operations at several of the southern ports.
+A large number of workers were drafted to these stations."